Shirkie01/Valheim-TimeOfDay/README.md

 Step 2: Add References to assembly_valheim.dll, BepInEx.dll, UnityEngine.dll, and UnityEngine.CoreModule.dll.

-Step 3: Rename Class1.cs to [ModName]Plugin, and extend BaseUnityPlugin.
+Step 3: Rename Class1.cs to [ModName]Plugin, extend BaseUnityPlugin, and annotate the class with [BepInPlugin].
 This makes the class into an injected MonoBehaviour.

 To test your code, build the project.
 This will create a dll in [Project]/bin/Debug/.
 Copy this dll to Valheim/BepInEx/plugins and start the game.